Ougon Peaches

 Description/Taste

-Ougon peaches are a medium to large varietal, averaging 8 to 10 ounces in weight, and have a round, oval, to ovate shape slightly tapering to a point on the non-stem end.
-The fruit’s skin is thin, smooth, and taut, showcasing a bright yellow to golden yellow-orange hue.
-Ougon peaches are distinguished from other yellow peach varieties by the absence of red blush, a trait common in many yellow cultivars.
-Underneath the surface, the yellow flesh is semi-firm with an aqueous, tender, and lightly chewy texture.
-The flesh also encases a central, light brown pit, and when ripe, the flesh develops a melting, succulent consistency.
+Ougon peaches are generally medium to large in size, averaging 225 to 300 grams in weight, and have a round, oval, to ovate shape.
+Each peach, depending on the variety, exhibits a prominent suture line extending the length of the fruit, and some varieties have flat shoulders, tapering to a point on the non-stem end.
+The fruit’s skin is thin, smooth, and taut, showcasing a bright yellow to golden yellow-orange hue, and a fine layer of downy fuzz envelops the surface.
+Ougon peaches also have faint lenticels speckled on the skin, and their outward appearance is distinguished from other yellow peach varieties by the absence of red blush, a trait common in many yellow cultivars.
+Underneath the surface, the golden yellow flesh is semi-firm with an aqueous, tender, dense, and lightly chewy texture.
+The flesh also encases a central, light brown pit that is inedible and should be discarded.
+When ripe, Ougon peaches develop a melting, succulent, and smooth consistency.
 Ougon peaches are aromatic and emit a honeyed, fruity scent with notes of mango.
-The peaches also contain a high sugar content mixed with moderate acidity, creating a balanced, sweet, and tangy flavor with apricot nuances.
+The peaches should feel heavy for their size when ripe and be relatively blemish free.
+Ougon peaches contain a high sugar content, ranging from 14 to 16 Brix, and have moderate acidity, creating a balanced, sweet, and tangy flavor with fruity, apricot, and mango nuances.

 Seasons/Availability

-Ougon peaches are available in the late summer through early fall.
+Ougon peaches are available in the late summer through early fall in Japan.

 Current Facts